2026 Freight Cost Outlook

 - Long-Term Savings: Sustainable practices can qualify for incentives and reduce costs over time, aligning with corporate responsibility.

-Cutting Freight Costs Example: Hindustan Zinc partnered with GreenLine Mobility Solutions on an electrified logistics overhaul—deploying electric trucks, LNG alternatives, and a battery‑swapping network in a ₹400 crore project to reduce fuel costs and carbon emissions simultaneously (reuters)
+Cutting Freight Costs Example: Hindustan Zinc partnered with GreenLine Mobility Solutions on a ₹400 crore logistics project involving electric trucks, LNG vehicles, and battery-swapping infrastructure to improve transport efficiency and reduce logistics emissions. (reuters)

 Resource: The article "Principles of Sustainable Logistics" available on ResearchGate, provides comprehensive strategies for sustainable logistics, covering economic, social, and environmental dimensions.